-This is a new item reflecting the importance of reporting unintended consequences that do not directly affect individual participants but may have implications for the validity of the future definitive trial if not addressed in that trial.
+This is a new item reflecting the importance of reporting unintended consequences that do not directly affect individual participants but might have implications for the validity of the future definitive RCT if not dealt with in the pilot trial.
 By unintended consequences we mean things that happened in the pilot trial that the investigators did not intend to look for but that would have such implications.
-In the Example, the design of the pilot trial included practice-level randomisation with participant recruitment following that randomisation.
-This had unintended consequences in the balance of recruited participants between arms and the researchers abandoned randomisation at the practice level in the main study.
+In the example, the design of the pilot trial included practice level randomisation, with participant recruitment after that randomisation.
+This had unintended consequences in the balance of recruited participants between arms, and in the main study the researchers abandoned randomisation at the practice level.